-Some might be confused because the distribution rights for Hulk solo movies are not owned by Disney and Marvel — from what I've been told Hulk being in any Avengers ensemble film does not count.
+Some might be confused because the distribution rights for Hulk solo movies are not owned by Disney and Marvel — from what I've been told Hulk being in any Avengers ensemble film does not count and Hulk/Banner can also appear in a supporting role in any other Marvel Cinematic Universe movie.
 Universal has maintained the distribution rights for Hulk even after Disney bought Marvel.
 Disney did manage to buy all the Phase 1 distribution rights back from Paramount for Iron Man, Captain America and Thor.
 However, Universal was not interested in letting Hulk go completely and maintained Hulk's distribution rights.
 This was after Disney made them an offer to buy Hulk's distribution rights back around the same time Disney and Paramount made their deal.

 Does this cover TV and cartoons?